pglen/pydbase/README.md

 ## Errata

-    Chain is still in development
+    Chain is still in development, most of it functions well.
+    Not for production.

 // EOF